Explore debt relief programs and other options so you can find the fastest, easiest way to get out of debt.

 Back to top

 Government debt relief programs

 There are times that the federal government steps in to help consumers with a specific type of debt.
 These programs usually have a limited lifespan.
 Congress will set them up during a crisis and continue to renew them until consumers recover.
 Many of the programs you see outlined below started after the housing crisis of 2008 and the Great Recession of 2009.

 The government offers eight different plans that make it easier or more efficient to repay federal student loan debt.

-There are two plans that are designed for borrowers that want to get out of debt as quickly as possible:
+There are two plans for borrowers that want to get out of debt as quickly as possible:

-The other seven repayment plans are designed for borrowers that are having trouble making their payments:
+The other seven repayment plans help borrowers that are having trouble making payments:

 - Extended repayment plan